Statistics for Economics 2025

 Main Tests

-• Internal I: Probability theory (discrete and continuous), random variables, special distributions, Law of large numbers, DeMoivre-Laplace theorem, Poisson approximation and Central limit theorem.
+- Internal I: Probability theory (discrete and continuous), random variables, special distributions, order statistics, Moment generating functions, Law of large numbers.
+Supplementary paper

-• Internal II: Estimators, maximum likelihood estimator, method of moments estimator, bias, consistency, efficient estimator and Cramer-Rao bound, t-statistic, z-statistic, $\chi^2$ -statistic, confidence intervals, hypothesis testing.
+- Internal II: Central limit theorem, Multivariate normal distribution, point estimators, maximum likelihood estimator, method of moments estimator, bias, consistency, sufficiency, efficient estimator and Cramer-Rao bound, Rao-Blackwell improvement, Bayesian statistics. t-statistic, z-statistic, $\chi^2$ -statistic, confidence intervals.
+Supplementary paper

-• Finals: All the syllabus in internals 1 and 2.
-Additionally, goodness of fit tests and linear regression were included.
+- Finals: All the syllabus in internals 1 and 2.
+Additionally, hypothesis testing were included.
+The entire class found it time consuming.

 Results